Adenosarcoma: Recurrence and Survival

 Post-operative recurrence is common in uterine adenosarcomas.
 Recurrence usually occurs in the vagina, pelvis, and abdomen, and is seen in up to 30% of cases resulting in a poor prognosis.

 The presence and depth of the sarcoma's myometrial invasion determines early staging diagnosis.
 The FIGO (International Federation of Gynecology and Obstetrics) staging is IA: no myometrial invasion, IB: inner myometrial half, IC: outer myometrial half.
 If confined to the endometrium with no myometrial invasion (IA), the prognosis is good with 7-13% recurrence for noninvasive tumors.
 FIGO stage II or greater is considered advanced with overall survival of approximately 60% with myometrial invasion, but less than 50% if metastases are present.
 High grade adenosarcomas tend to have extrauterine spread and rapid recurrence.
 Adenosarcoma with myometrial invasion recurred in 36-46% of cases.
 Patients with sarcomatous overgrowth showed significantly increased risk of recurrence, around 70-77 %, a risk of metastases around 40%, and a decreased 5-year overall survival, 50 to 60%.
 This is comparable to other high grade uterine sarcomas.

 Ovarian Adenosarcoma

 Ovarian adenosarcoma is a very rare tumor effecting the ovaries.
 97.5% of ovarian adenosarcomas are unilateral, affecting only one ovary.
-It mainly affects women of reproductive age 30–84, with a mean age of 54.
+It mainly affects women aged 30–84, with a mean age of 54.
 Symptoms of ovarian adenosarcoma include abdominal or pelvic pain and abdominal swelling.
 Tumor may present as adnexal mass.

-Risk Factors
+Risk factors

 Most of the cases reported have associated endometriosis or an adenosarcoma arising from an endometriotic area, but the direct relation between this tumor and endometriosis has not been made clear in the literature.